DewduSendanayake/Food-Crew/README.md

-# 🍔 GastroCrew: Multi-Agent Food Intelligence
+# 🍔 YummyCrew: Multi-Agent Food Intelligence System

 > _Because even AIs get hungry for good architecture._ 🤖🍕

----

-## 📖 Overview
-GastroCrew is an experimental **multi-agent system** built with [CrewAI](https://github.com/joaomdmoura/crewAI), wrapped in a Flask backend.
+YummyCrew is an experimental **multi-agent system** built with [CrewAI](https://github.com/joaomdmoura/crewAI), wrapped in a Flask backend.
-Its mission? **To talk about food, recommend items, and make you smile—while also showing off cutting-edge AI coordination.**
+Its mission? **To talk about food, recommend items, and make you smile—while also showing off modern AI coordination.**

 Think of it like a digital restaurant staff:
 - The **Greeter Agent** welcomes you 👋